-Since late 2019, some leaseholders have had difficulties in obtaining mortgages due to lenders and valuers requiring independent certification that buildings in which properties they are trying to buy, sell, staircase or remortgage meet the requirements of the government’s building safety guidance with respect to the building’s external wall system.
+Since late 2019, some leaseholders have had difficulties obtaining mortgages due to lenders and valuers needing independent certification that the building in which the property is meets the government’s building safety guidance with respect to the building’s external wall system.

-This page provides more information about MTVH’s approach to this issue and our efforts to secure EWS1 forms for affected buildings.
-The page also provides information about who you can contact at MTVH for more support.
+This page provides information about our approach to this issue, our efforts to secure EWS1 forms for affected buildings, and our position on recharging for relevant building safety defects.
+The page also provides information about how to contact MTVH for more support.

 Government announcements and new guidance from lenders and other parties means that this issue is continuing to develop.
-The information provided on this page is correct at the time of publication and we will continue to keep it regularly updated and as new announcements are made.
+The information provided on this page is correct at the time of publication.
+This page was last updated in March 2023.

 New building safety regulator to improve industry standards and new construction materials regulator.